 The Social Security Disability and Supplemental Security Income disability programs are offered by the Social Security Administration.
 These large Federal programs that provide assistance to people with disabilities.
 The two programs are different in many ways and are only for individuals who have a disability and meet certain medical or financial criteria.
 If the claimant has the necessary medical and disability conditions they should qualify for benefits under one, or the other, program.

 Social Security Disability Insurance pays benefits to you, and possibly to certain members of your family, if you have worked long enough and paid Social Security taxes.

 Supplemental Security Income, is different because it pays benefits based on a disability and financial need.

-If you ask Thomas Employment Law Group, Inc. to file on your behalf, or if you have applied for either program and been denied, we work with you, and your doctors, to collect the medical information necessary to have your case approved.
+Thomas Law Alliance, Inc. can file for these programs on your behalf.
+If you have applied for either program and been denied, we work with you, and your doctors, to collect the medical information necessary to have your case approved.
 Approval is typically known as a “Fully Favorable Award.”
-Please contact us immediately so we can work for you to Appeal any denial, or to prepare for a Hearing at the Social Security Administration, to prepare your case to ensure that you meet Social Security's definition of disability.
+Please contact us immediately to work for you to Appeal any denial, help prepare for a Hearing at the Social Security Administration or to prepare your case to ensure that you meet Social Security's definition of disability.

 The definition of disability under Social Security is different than all other disability programs.
 Social Security pays only for total disability.
 No benefits are payable for partial disability or for short-term disability.